uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 ### How to become a further education teacher

-Because the courses and qualifications are so varied, the qualifications teachers need are too.
-There are qualifications on education and training, as well as the specialised subject-area skills or qualifications that a teacher is expected to have.
-You might even be able to gain new qualifications while you teach.
+The qualifications you need to become an FE teacher depend on the type of course you'd like to teach.
+For example, you can get qualifications in education and training, as well as qualifications in specific subjects.

+You can even gain new qualifications once you start teaching.

 For more information, visit the <a href='https://www.feadvice.org.uk/i-want-work-fe-skills-sector'>FE Advice website</a> or phone 0300 303 1877.